 Resource and Staffing Allocation

 Today’s buyer has higher and higher expectations for faster shipping times and near-instantaneous access to food, consumer electronics, supplies, and more.
-In that 24/7 cycle, retailers put downward pressures on their suppliers to keep up with that constant pace demand.
+In that 24/7 cycle, retailers put downward pressure on their suppliers to keep up with that constant pace of demand.
 During high-volume and holiday seasons, it’s even tougher to keep up with the demand for staff.
 Keeping up with demand can feel impossible, especially for smaller yards that are already struggling to keep up with workflows.

 Your management may be overly reliant on hiring and retaining in-house talent.
 Your best people need help and don’t always have adequate time to interview and train that help, let alone find qualified drivers.
 Constantly scaling up and scaling down costs more than money.
 It costs your most talented and valuable staff time and energy that they simply don’t have.

 Working with a well-resourced partner with a network of drivers and remote recruitment support takes the burden from your full-time staff to focus on the day-to-day management of the yard.

 Supply Chain Management Transparency and Visibility

 Is it the supply chain…or is it you?
 The more you know in real time, and the more immediate visibility you have into your logistics, the sooner you’re aware of issues that could be coming down the pipe.

 Your managers need to know, for example, where their own supplies are coming from.
 Prioritization strategies and transparency into the business operations of your suppliers could help warn of shortages before they happen.
 How long does it currently take you to determine how many vehicles are on the premises?
 If there are any irregularities (damaged product, missing seals), what real time data do you have currently that reports those irregularities, supplier information, etc.?